RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 ProjectileCast.TargetSettings.SetTaggedTargets({"ExampleTarget1", "ExampleTarget2"}) -->>: Replace my ExampleTargets with your own tagged targets.
 ```

-2. Create a local Script in `StarterPlayer\StarterPlayerScripts` (Or use the ClientMain script in the /Examples folder in v0.4.1 and above.)
+2. Create a local Script in `StarterPlayer\StarterPlayerScripts`
+   _(You can also just use the `ClientMain` in the /Examples folder in v0.4.1 and above.)_

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")